 Affiliation with DANTES, SOC, Veterans Administration

 Clarke is accredited by The Higher Learning Commission of the North Central Association of Colleges and Universities.
-Clarke University is a member of the Service members Opportunity Colleges (SOC) Consortium and is affiliated with DANTES, American Council on Education (ACE), Iowa Department of Education, and with state and local Veterans Administration contacts.
+Clarke University is affiliated with the US Department of Defense (DoD), DANTES, American Council on Education (ACE), Iowa Department of Education, and with state and local Veterans Administration contacts.

 Flexible Military Leave